MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

 1. The environment around you shapes your actions to the degree that any active mistake made is mitigatable by changing your environment, and
-2. Your actions are *well-reasoned* in your context and view on the world, and therefore
+2. Your actions are *well-reasoned* in your context and view on the world.
+This is called **local rationality**, for the information, context, values, priorities, conflicts that you have, your decisions represent what you believe to be the best choice.
 3. That your decisions *are not to blame*.

 To unpack this, let's think about the environment the standard operator that